jquast/wcwidth/docs/intro.rst

 Overview
 ========

-A quick overview of all functions follows, by example.
+A brief overview, through examples, for all of the public API functions.

+Full API Documentation at https://wcwidth.readthedocs.io

 wcwidth()
 ---------